 - Manage your legal efforts for compensation

-Your attorney may offer assistance to law enforcement in its investigation of the hit and run driver, such as by sharing any evidence you gathered or offering to collect additional information that the police do not have the resources or willingness to track down.
+Your lawyer may offer assistance to law enforcement in its investigation of the hit and run driver, such as by sharing any evidence you gathered or offering to collect additional information that the police do not have the resources or willingness to track down.

 An attorney can file a legal action against the hit and run driver or another party responsible for the driver’s conduct.
 They will seek compensation and money damages on your behalf.